-Our product development programs for candidates other than beloranib may require substantial financial resources and may ultimately be unsuccessful.
+Our development programs for our product candidates, including ZGN-1061 and ZGN-839, may require substantial financial resources and may ultimately be unsuccessful.

-In addition to the development of beloranib, we may pursue development of our other early-stage development programs.
-None of our other potential product candidates has commenced any clinical trials, and there are a number of FDA and certain European regulatory requirements that we must satisfy before we can commence clinical trials.
+Our lead product candidate ZGN-1061 is in Phase 1 clinical development, and ZGN-839 is in pre-clinical development, and there are a number of FDA and certain European regulatory requirements that we must satisfy before we can commence clinical trials of ZGN-839 or later-stage clinical trials of ZGN-1061.
 Satisfaction of these requirements will entail substantial time, effort and financial resources.
 We may never satisfy these requirements.
-Any time, effort and financial resources we expend on our other early-stage development programs may adversely affect our ability to continue development and commercialization of beloranib, and we may never commence clinical trials of such development programs despite expending significant resources in pursuit of their development.
+We believe that our cash balance is sufficient to fund operations for at least the next 18 months, but we may need to raise more funds to continue development and commercialization of ZGN-1061 and our other product candidates, which may not be easily available.
+Furthermore, any time, effort and financial resources we expend on our other early-stage development programs may adversely affect our ability to continue development and commercialization of ZGN-1061, and we may never commence clinical trials of such development programs despite expending significant resources in pursuit of their development.
 If we do commence clinical trials of our other potential product candidates, such product candidates may never be approved by the FDA or other regulatory authorities.